THE NEW ZEALAND COUNCIL FOR CIVIL LIBERTIES INCORPORATED

 8.1 The Council shall be governed by an executive committee consisting of

-(a) A Chairman elected at the Annual General Meeting,
+- A Chairperson elected at the Annual General Meeting, and

-(d) A minimum of one and a maximum of seven members elected at the Annual General Meeting, and
+- A minimum of two and a maximum of seven members elected at the Annual General Meeting.

 8.2 All officers will hold office until the next Annual General Meeting.
 Casual vacancies may be filled by the Executive Committee until the next Annual General Meeting.